zerolawtech/ZAP-Tech/README.md

 * **Orgs** are entities that create and sell security shares to fund their business operations.
 * **Investors** are entities that have passed identity checks and are are able to hold or transfer shares created by an Org.
 * **Verifiers** are trusted entities that provide identification services for network participants.
-* **Custodians** hold shares on behalf of investors without taking direct ownership.
+* **Custodians** hold shares on behalf of members without taking direct ownership.
 They may provide services such as escrow or custody, or facilitate secondary trading of shares.

 The protocol is built with two central concepts in mind: **identification** and **permission**.
-Each investor has their identity verified by a registrar and a unique ID hash is associated to their wallet addresses.
-Based on this identity information, issuers and custodians apply a series of rules to determine how the investor may interact with them.
+Each member has their identity verified by a registrar and a unique ID hash is associated to their wallet addresses.
+Based on this identity information, orgs and custodians apply a series of rules to determine how the member may interact with them.

-Issuers, registrars and custodians each exist on the blockchain with their own smart contracts that define the way they interact with one another.
+Orgs, identifiers and custodians each exist on the blockchain with their own smart contracts that define the way they interact with one another.
 These contracts allow different entities to provide services to each other within the ecosystem.

 OrgShares are based upon the ERC20 token standard.
 Shares are transferred via the ``transfer`` and ``transferFrom`` methods, however the transfer will only succeed if it passes a series of on-chain permissioning checks.
 A call to ``checkTransfer`` returns true if the transfer is possible.
-The base configuration includes investor identification, tracking investor counts and limits, and restrictions on countries and accredited status.
-By implementing other modules a variety of additional functionality is possible so as to meet the needs of each individual issuer.
+The base configuration includes member identification, tracking member counts and limits, and restrictions on countries and accredited status.
+By implementing other modules a variety of additional functionality is possible so as to meet the needs of each individual org.

 ## Components